A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 The exactness of the sequence \eqref{hles} yields that:

 Therefore, noting that $B$ and $E$ are by assumption path-connected,

 Crucially, in the last equation, we also used the fact that given that $p\colon E \to B$ is a fibration, and $E$ is path-connected, all path-components of $E_b=p^{-1}(b)$ are homotopy equivalent, \cite[Proposition 3]{Fadell}.
-This is reviewed in Lemma and Definition \ref{main_techfib}.
+This is reviewed in Lemma \ref{main_techfib}.

 We thus have

 Suppose now that $E$ may have more that one path-component (but recall that we still take $B$ to be path-connected).
 Let $E^1,\dots, E^n$ be the path-components of $E$.
 Let $p_k\colon E^k \to B$ be the restriction of $p$ to $E^k$, for each $k=1,\dots, n$.
 Each $p_k$ is itself a fibration, and is surjective.
 Let $F_k= p_k^{-1}(b)=E_b\cap E^k$.
 Note that we have an obvious continuous bijection $\sqcup_{k=1}^n F_k \to E_b$, which is always a weak homotopy equivalence.
 We therefore have: